-This year, we plan to bring many values from our vision of the new version of Stream to you.
-Here's what to expect as we replace the current ODSP video player with the newer version of the Stream video player.
+This year, we plan to bring many values from our vision of Stream (on SharePoint) to you.
+Here's what to expect as we replace the current ODSP video player with the newer version of the Stream (on SharePoint) video player.

 Current player page